oliverflood/ChAI/CONTRIBUTING.md

 # Contributing

+Note: You have to read this using VSCode or some other latex-enabled markdown viewer.
+GitHub does not render the latex equations correctly.

 #### Dimension
 A positive integer $n$ is a *dimension*.
 The set of all dimensions is denoted by $\mathbb{N}^+ = \mathbb{N} \setminus \{0\}$.